Telecommunications in Macau

-With Macau's small population (about 500,000) and market, only a few media options are available for the local people.
+With Macau's small population (about 680,000) and market, only a few local media options are available for the local people.
 Because radio signals, newspapers and magazines from Hong Kong are available in Macau, the local media are always a minority group in terms of sales and number of viewers.

 Newspapers

 There are eighteen newspapers (twelve in Chinese, four in Portuguese and two in English).
-O Mun Yat Po or Macau Daily News) is reportedly owned by the Communist Party of China and has the largest circulation (4,000).
+O Mun Yat Po or Macau Daily News) is owned by the Chinese Communist Party and has the largest circulation (4,000).
 Additionally, Chinese-language newspapers from Hong Kong are popular.

 Macau has eight Chinese-language, three Portuguese-language and two English-language dailies.
 The Macau Daily Times is Macau's only English-language newspaper edited seven days a week.
 Macau Post Daily is published from Monday to Friday.
 It is owned by a local publishing company, Everbright Co.
 Ltd., which is locally owned.